ARCO DE LA REINA

 Despite the difficulty, it was decided to build it on foundations of more than fourteen meters, forming a set of robust arches that supported the structure.
 The parish church was then built on a sanitary landfill stationed on these arches, proof of the technical progress of that time.

-The overwhelming mastery of the baroque style reached its climax at the mampuerta, generously invading all the available space, an outstanding work by the highly renowned Bernardo de Legarda.
+The mastery of the baroque style reached its peak at the mampuerta (sliding door), occupying all the available space, an outstanding work by the highly renowned Bernardo de Legarda.
 All the elements of this mampuerta, “the best in Quito”, attract attention, its polychrome and decoration, once again demonstrate the mark left by this master of Jesuit art in Quito.
 Legarda also worked on the window frames and other church decorations.

 The parish church of El Sagrario has also gone down in history for the presence of Manuela Cañizares, who rented an apartment on the top floor of the property.
 It was at her home that many of the secret meetings were held, which led to the proclamation of independence on August 10, 1809.

-The Guápulo church is the magnificent axis of the most unique town / neighborhood in the city, with its beautiful green dome, its colonial art and the fantastic view that opens from its square.
+The Guápulo church is the magnificent axis of the most unique town / neighborhood in the city, with its beautiful green dome, its colonial art and the fantastic view that welcomes you from its square.

 Devotion to the Virgin of Guadalupe has its home within the Church of Our Lady of Guápulo.
 Originally, the devotion was brought by Spanish conquistadors, and the design of that building has a Baroque and Mudejar style.
 Inside the sacristy, you can see several pictures representing the miracles of the Virgin, painted by the colonial artist, Miguel de Santiago.